devosoft/Empirical/paper.md

 <!-- @MAM: add a code snippet with a brief demo and a screenshot of  the resulting webpage -->

-A live demo of more sophisticated Empirical prefabricated widgets, presented alongside their source C++ code, is available on our [prefab demos page](https://devosoft.github.io/empirical-prefab-demo/empirical-prefab-demo).
+A live demo of more sophisticated Empirical widgets, presented alongside their source C++ code, is available on our [prefab demos page](https://devosoft.github.io/empirical-prefab-demo/empirical-prefab-demo).

 <!-- # Empirical Development Practices -->
 <!-- @mmore500 moved to documentation -->